yenchunnnn/personal-website/content/post/2024-01-27-cleaning-data-in-postgresql-databases/index.en.md

 ### Setup database table

-We will be using a dataset with 5000 New York City parking violation records stored in the `parking_violation` table.
+We will use a dataset with New York City parking violation records.

 ```r